CONTEST INFORMATION (posted 2/19/25)

 Good luck.
 Hope things go well for you.
 Hope things go like you want them to go.
 Hope things go like you have been practicing them.
 We will see you there on Saturday.

-Entries that receive a superior rating and qualify to be eligible for state contest will be entered for State Solo & Ensemble Contest, which could be scheduled between Tuesday, April 16th through Thursday, April 18th.
-We will request to participate on Wednesday, April 17th - hopefully OSSAA will able to honor our request.
+Entries that receive a superior rating and qualify to be eligible for state contest will be entered for State Solo & Ensemble Contest, which could be scheduled between Tuesday, April 15th through Thursday, April 17th.
+We will request to participate on Wednesday, April 23rd - hopefully OSSAA will able to honor our request.
 Complete information about state solo & ensemble contest will be shared at a later date.

 GENERAL INFORMATION

 Students may now begin signing up for Solo & Ensemble Contest.
-The deadline for students to sign up is Friday, December 15th.
+The deadline for students to sign up is Tuesday, December 17th.

-District Contest is Scheduled for Saturday, March 2nd at Sapulpa High School.
+District Contest is Scheduled for Saturday, March 1st at Sapulpa High School.
 No buses or transportation will be provided by the school for this event.
 Jenks will have many students participating at this contest and entries will be scheduled all through the morning and some of the afternoon.
 Students should not try to do two major events on this day (winter guard competition, piano competition, etc.) in order to avoid scheduling conflicts or complications with ensemble members and/or piano accompanists.
 If there is a foreseen conflict, requests can be made to Mr. Hillock and he will submit to the contest manager, but there is no guarantee that any request can be honored.
 Requests of this nature must be made before the January deadline.
 A performance schedule and itinerary will be posted about 2 weeks before the contest.

 For the contest, original music with measures numbered is required.
 (This is what the judge looks at while students are performing).
 Copies cannot be used as it does not comply with copyright laws.
 If a band director selects your music, they have the original and it will be passed out before the contest.
 If your private lesson teacher (that's not a band director) selects your music, you need to find out if they have the original and if you are allowed to use it for the contest.
 If not, then music must be ordered in time to be used for the contest.
 Do this early as it normally takes several weeks for music to be delivered.